joshbouganim/cover-agent/templated_tests/c_cli/README.md

 lcov --list coverage.info
 ```

-See `run_tests_and_coverage.sh` for a complete script to build and run the tests with coverage
+See `build_and_test_with_coverage.sh` for a complete script to build and run the tests with coverage